 Clincher tires are the most widespread type of tires.
 Their name is derived from their shape.
 They have a ‘clinch’ that hooks into the rim bed.

-Clincher tires require the use of inner tubes, which provide the support of the tire.
+Clincher tires require inner tubes, which support the tire.
 The inner tubes are mostly made of rubber or latex.

-Replacing the inner tube or the tire is the easiest of all tires.
+Replacing the inner tube or tire is the easiest of all tire types.
 Together with their affordability, these are the reasons for their popularity.

 However, the more durable (puncture-resistant), the more difficult it is to get them onto the rims.

-The main disadvantages of clincher tires are that they require relatively high pressures, so they are not as comfortable as tubeless-ready tires or tubular.
+The main disadvantage of clincher tires is that they require relatively high pressures, so they are not as comfortable as tubeless-ready or tubular tires.
 High pressures also make them more prone to puncture.

 Tubeless Tires